First circle of mentors

 How to translate your role on your CV into an equivalent role on another country?
 The UNIL International Relations pages provide some guidance.

-Don't forget to check the APAC glossary, which provides a mapping of academic career paths in France, Germany and the UK.
+- The APAC glossary provides a mapping of academic career paths in France, Germany and the UK

 Who comes first?
 Who comes last?
 Who's an author and who isn't?
 The Swiss Academies for Arts and Science provides some guidance in their guide: Authorship in scientific publications (2013).